matthewglover/tic-tac-toe/README.md

 ## What

-A Tic Tac Toe application built in React
+A Tic Tac Toe application

 ## Requirements